longfangsong/txn-lab/README.md

 This project should work as

 - The best tutorial for TiKV's transaction system.
-- A tool to construct different plots of requests, and predict the result
+- A tool to construct different plots of requests, and predict the result.
 - A code generator for generating test code for TiKV.
+- A tool for visualizing real-world transation processes in TiKV and other transactional storages.